 A long list of resolutions will set you up for failure.
 Think carefully about what you’d like to change.
+Conduct a short self-evaluation to determine what goals are right for you.
 Choose only one or two goals as your resolutions.
 Be honest with yourself.
 Your goals should be achievable and realistic.

 As you consider possible changes, think carefully about each one.
 Is it realistic?
 Is it achievable?
 Why do you want to make the change?
 Will it improve your life?
 What are your reasons for making this change?